smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 This note is especially important for these types of users:
   - Clients who might have chosen to install some LSAM utility commands and files into the IBM i library QGPL.
   - Clients who had previously configured the LSAM to share the SMAGPL library among multiple LSAM Environments.
-  - Clients who do not have or intend to configure either of these conditions can skip the remainder of this notice.
+  - Clients who do not have, and do not intend to configure either of these conditions can skip the remainder of this notice and cotinue with either step 20 or step 21.

 SMA no longer supports sharing an SMAGPL library between LSAM Environments.
 Some functions may not behave as expected, and it is especially difficult to properly synchronize LSAM PTF application when the SMAGPL is being shared.
 Contact SMA Support for assistance with separating LSAM Environments.